michaelbui99/chip8-go/README.md

 <img src="./doc/emulator_running_ibm_logo_program.png">

 Chip-8 emulator written in Go.<br>
-Goal was to get more comfortable with Go and learning the basics of emulation.
+The goal was to get more comfortable with Go and learning the basics of emulation.

 Still in development, currently only supports enough instructions to run the IBM Logo program.